An introduction to the English planning system

 Other types of planning permission

-This guide has been produced to help you to respond specifically to planning applications for development proposals.
-However, certain proposals will require additional or separate consents outside of the planning regime.
+This guide is designed to help you respond to planning applications for development proposals.
+However, some projects may need extra or separate consents outside the planning system.

-Special planning rules also apply in National Parks and the Broads, National Landscapes, conservation areas, internationally important wildlife conservation sites – Special Areas of Conservation, Special Protection Areas and Ramsar sites, sites designated as nationally important for wildlife or geology, such as National Nature Reserves and Sites of Special Scientific Interest and Green Belts.
+Special planning rules apply in protected areas, such as National Parks, the Broads, National Landscapes, and conservation areas.
+They also apply to wildlife sites like Special Areas of Conservation, Special Protection Areas, Ramsar sites, National Nature Reserves, Sites of Special Scientific Interest, and Green Belts.

-Some of these special rules and circumstances that may require additional or separate consents are set out in detail below.
+Some of these special cases, and where additional consents may be needed, are set out in detail below.

 Nationally Significant Infrastructure Projects

-Unlike most planning applications, applications for certain kinds of major infrastructure project are submitted to and examined by a part of the Government called the Planning Inspectorate or PINs, rather than the local authority, and then decided by the relevant Secretary of State.
+Unlike most planning applications, major infrastructure projects go to the Planning Inspectorate (PINs), not the local authority.
+The final decision is made by the relevant Secretary of State.

-These projects are known as Nationally Significant Infrastructure Projects (or NSIPs) and fall into one of six categories: energy, transport, water, wastewater, waste or business and commercial.
-Examples of NSIPs include power stations, railways and major roads.
+These projects are known as Nationally Significant Infrastructure Projects (NSIPs) and include six types: energy, transport, water, wastewater, waste, and business or commercial.
+Examples include power stations, railways and major roads.

 Listed Building consent

-Listed Buildings benefit from additional planning restrictions under the Planning (Listed Buildings and Conservation Areas) Act (1990).
-They are designated by the Secretary of State for Culture, Media and Sport for their special architectural or historic interest.
+Listed Buildings benefit from additional planning restrictions under the Planning (Listed Buildings and Conservation Areas) Act 1990.
+The Secretary of State for Culture, Media and Sport designates them for their special architectural or historic interest.

-Proposals to alter, extend or demolish a Listed Building will likely require Listed Building consent as well as planning permission.
+Proposals to alter, extend or demolish a Listed Building usually need both Listed Building consent and planning permission.

 Conservation Area consent